All about the HMRC uniform tax 2025/26

 Can you get tax refunds for past uniform expenses?

-If you’re a high-rate taxpayer entitled to the standard flat rate uniform allowance, you can get uniform tax rebates for 2024/25, 2023/24 2022/23, 2021/22 and 2020/21 tax years.
-At the rate of £24 per year, you will receive £120.
-Not bad at all.
+Here’s what we mean.
+If you’re a high-rate taxpayer entitled to the standard flat rate uniform allowance, you can get uniform tax rebates for the following tax years:

-If you’re applying for multiple uniform tax refunds, you need to submit separate forms for each year you’re claiming for.
+Note: If you’re applying for multiple uniform tax refunds, you need to submit separate forms for each year you’re claiming for.